mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/catalog-applications/custom-applications/add-create-git-repo/index.md

 excerpt: Create a Git Repository in the Workspace namespace
 ---

-Use the CLI to create the GitRepository resource and add a new repository to your Project.
+Use the CLI to create the GitRepository resource and add a new repository to your Workspace.

 1. Refer to [air-gapped environment setup instructions](../../../../../install/air-gapped/catalog), if you are running in air-gapped environment.

-1. Set the `PROJECT_NAMESPACE` environment variable to the name of your project's namespace:
+1. Set the `WORKSPACE_NAMESPACE` environment variable to the name of your workspace's namespace:

     ```sh
-    export PROJECT_NAMESPACE=<project_namespace>
+    export WORKSPACE_NAMESPACE=<workspace_namespace>
     ```

 1. Adapt the URL of your Git repository.